 Jennifer is active with a number of nonprofits focused on the arts and finding a cure for NF.
 She is President of NF Forward and serves as Chair of the Board of Governors of the Cranbrook Academy of Art and Art Museum, and as a board member for the Detroit Institute of Art.
 Jennifer also founded the Detroit Art Collection to beautify and inspire public spaces and structures in downtown Detroit with sculptural and mixed media works from local artists, galleries or dealers.

 Jennifer earned her Bachelor of Arts in Interior Design from Michigan State University.
 The Gilberts reside in the Detroit area with their five children.

-Chief Executive Officer, Rocket Companies, Rock Holdings & Quicken Loans
+Vice Chairman and Chief Executive Officer, Rocket Companies, Rock Holdings & Quicken Loans

 Chief Diversity Officer, Rock Family of Companies